 - Missing (M): A device listed in the database is not reporting back when polled by the panel.
 For a new installation, this is generally indicative of devices that have been misaddressed.
-This error can also occur if there are any wiring faults. - Illegal (I): A device is reporting in on an address that the database shows as unused.
+This error can also occur if there are any wiring faults. - Illegal (I): A device is reporting on an address that the database shows as unused.
 For a new installation, this is generally indicative of devices that have been mis-addressed.
-For illegal sensors, since there is no programming available, if an alarm condition is detected, the HS-3030 operates all its bell circuits.
-In a network system, only the local panel activates its bells.
-The HS-3200 always ignores illegal modules. - Wrong Type (U): This occurs if the device is not the type expected for the address.
+For illegal sensors, since there is no programming available, if an alarm condition is detected, the HS-3030 will operate all its bell circuits.2 In a network system, only the local panel will activate its bells.
+The HS-3030 will always ignore illegal modules. - Wrong Type (U): This occurs if the device is not the type expected for the address.
 For example, the database lists an address to have a ion smoke detector, but a photo smoke detector has reported for the address.
-This error is also used if the panel cannot determine the type of the device.
-If the device goes into alarm, the panel operates normally. - Trouble (T): Sensors: The device is defective and needs to be replaced.
+This error will also be used if the panel cannot determine the type of the device.
+If the device goes into alarm, the panel will operate normally. - Trouble (T): Sensors: The device is defective and needs to be replaced.
 Modules: The extended circuit from the module has a wiring fault.

-Note: Control modules that supervise their output circuits are not operated if the output circuit is shorted. - Duplicate (D): This means that two devices are using the same address.
-The HS-3200 does a check every hour for duplicate devices.
-If either device goes into alarm, the panel operates normally.
+Note: Control modules that supervise their output circuit will not be operated if the output circuit is shorted^a.

+Duplicate (D): This means that two devices are using the same address.
+The HS-3030 does a check every hour for duplicate devices.
+If either device goes into alarm, the panel will operate normally.

 Note: Due to the method used to detect duplicate devices, it is possible for a single device to appear as duplicate devices.
-Generally, the device needs to be replaced.
+Generally, the device will need to be replaced.